 4.3.3 CMU2-DPS CMU3-DPS R1B-DPS I1-DPS OS-DPS SPECIAL PROVISIONS / ILLUSTRATIONS These special provisions correspond to numbers found under the district columns in the matrix: L) Open Porches 1.
 Open Porches may be permitted on the wall facing the streetline, provided the porch is designed in a manner that complements the architectural design and heritage of the existing building and complements the character of the existing building in accordance with the Guidelines set out in Part 6.0 • • • 2.
-A maximum encroachment into a required front or exterior side yard of 2.4 metres is permitted, provided a minimum 1.5 metre wide landscaped strip between the streetline and the porch is maintained • • •

-- 1. See Section 5.5.4 - 2.
-The encroachment may be increased provided the porch does not affect the establlishment and/or maintenance of the appropriate level of landscaping in the yard facing the street (as set out in Part 6.0 - Design Guidelines). - 3.
-The minimum setback of the property line of 1.5 metres is maintained.

-M) Outdoor Display and Sales The outdoor display and sale of goods as an accessory use is not permitted • • • • •

-VARIANCES: Permitted: Yes

-- 1. See Section 5.5.4 - 2.
-Variances are permitted only in the CMU2 DPS and CMU3 DPS districts - 3.
-Variances are only permitted in a yard facing a public street, provided that the display area is accessible to the public - 4.
-The area shall enhance and/or complement the character of the existing building - 5.
-An appropriate landscaping/non-landscaping ratio shall be maintained - 6.
-Pedestrian movements shall not be impeded - 7.
-Approval shall only be for a temporary period of time - 8.
+A maximum encroachment into a required front or exterior side yard of 2.4 metres is per- mitted, provided a minimum 1.5 metre wide landscaped strip between the streetline and the porch is maintained VARIANCES: ^ · · · · · · Permitted: Yes Criteria: 1.
+See Section 5.5.4 2.
+The encroachment may be increased proving in the yard facing the street (as set out ided the pord t in Part 6.0 - ch does not a Design Guid ffect the esta delines). abllishment a and/or mainte enance of the appropriate level of landscap- 3.
+The minimum setback of the property line of 1.5 metres s is maintaine əd.
+M) Outdoor Display and Sales 1.
+The outdoor display and sale of goods as an accessory use is not permitted • • • • • VARIANCES: Permitted: Yes Criteria: 1.
+See Section 5.5.4 2.
+Variances are permitted only in the CMU2 - DPS and CMU3 - DPS districts 3.
+Variances are only permitted in a yard facing a public street, provided that the display area is accessible to the public 4.
+The area shall enhance and/or complement the character of the existing building 5.
+An appropriate landscaping/non-landscaping ratio shall be maintained 6.
+Pedestrian movements shall not be impeded 7.
+Approval shall only be for a temporary period of time 8.
 The maximum size per commerical establishment shall be 5.6 m2

 4.3.3 CMU2-DPS CMU3-DPS R1B-DPS I1-DPS OS-DPS SPECIAL PROVISIONS / ILLUSTRATIONS These special provisions correspond to numbers found under the district columns in the matrix: N) Outside Storage 1.
-Outside Storage is not permitted • • • • • VARIANCES: Permitted: No Criteria: N/A O) On-site Motor Vehicle Parking On-site parking shall be provided in accordance with the following: 1.
-A minimum of 50% of the non-residential parking requirement set out in Section 8.3.1 of Chapter 1 (General Provisions Applying to All DPS Areas) of this by-law shall be provided • One parking space per residential dwelling unit is required • • 3.
+Outside Storage is not permitted • • • • • VARIANCES: Permitted: No Criteria: N/A O) On-site Motor Vehicle Parking On-site parking shall be provided in accor- dance with the following: 1.
+A minimum of 50% of the non-residential parking requirement set out in Section 8.3.1 of Chapter 1 (General Provisions Applying to All DPS Areas) of this by-law shall be pro- vided • 2.
+One parking space per residential dwelling unit is required • • 3.
 No more than 1 parking space per dwelling unit is permitted • 4.
 No more than 70% of the minimum parking requirements for all other uses set out in Part 8.3.1 of the General Provisions Applying to All DPS Areas Section are permitted • 5.
-All motor vehicle parking shall be located within a parking garage, except that an appropriate percentage may be located in a surface parking lot for temporary motor vehicle parking only • 6.
-For non-residential uses, no minimum onsite parking is required • (1) (1) Within Historic Mixed-use Character Sub-area as set out on Schedule 1only.
+All motor vehicle parking shall be located within a parking garage, except that an ap- propriate percentage may be located in a surface parking lot for temporary motor ve- hicle parking only • 6.
+For non-residential uses, no minimum on- site parking is required • (1) (1) Within Historic Mixed-use Character Sub-area as set out on Schedule 1only.
 Otherwise 4.3.3 O)1 shall apply.